cyrillkuettel/ecstatic-pilot/notes-on-ndk-issues.md

 path to cmake is in local.properties.
 Note however, you shall not add the ndk.dir to the local.properties -> depercated

 Another tip, I'm not quite sure if this is it, but when you have trouble with ndk versin: File -> project structure -> SDK Location -> click on download Android NDK

+List of the Excetions I have encountered:
+- Invalid revision number
+- no signature of method: build.android is applicable for arguments types ...
+- ndk not configured